-A backcast of our index performed by our calculation agent Solactive provides very encouraging results and we believe the current trends in robotics innovation - fueled by improvements in advanced sensors, high powered software, and increasingly sophisticated materials could mean an even brighter future as robotics and automation processes see more rapid adoption in general industry and service uses.
+A backcast of our index performed by our calculation agent S&P Dow Jones Indices provides very encouraging results: it has appreciated nearly sevenfold (700%) over the past decade, with an annualized rate of return of over 23% for the past five years.
+And we believe the current trends in robotics innovation - fueled by improvements in advanced sensors, high powered software, and increasingly sophisticated materials - could mean an even brighter future as robotics and automation processes see more rapid adoption in general industry and service uses.
 Investors could expect a bumpy ride, similar to the wild ride in PCs and mobile phones, but catching this kind of megatrend early may be one of the most productive investments of a lifetime.